WapStart/plus1-android-sdk/README.md

 **ACCESS_FINE_LOCATION** is optional but it is recommended for matching the relevant ads.

-If your application used the geolocation, you can establish the current location by yourself (see more - [Plus1BannerRequest](https://github.com/WapStart/plus1-android-sdk/blob/master/doc/Plus1BannerRequest.md)).
+If your application used the geolocation, you can set the current location by yourself (see more - [Plus1BannerRequest](https://github.com/WapStart/plus1-android-sdk/blob/master/doc/Plus1BannerRequest.md)).
 It is recommended to turn off the automatic location detection in the SDK (method *disableAutoDetectLocation()* in [Plus1BannerAsker](https://github.com/WapStart/plus1-android-sdk/blob/master/doc/Plus1BannerAsker.md)).

 You need to add the information about the used Activity to the*<application>* block: